Massless and Partially Massless Limits in Quadratic Gravity: Action in canonical form

 where $S_{\rm m}$ is the matter action for $\Psi$.
 To identify all the couplings entering in the gravity-matter interaction vertices we need to expand $g_{\mu\nu},$ $\phi,$ and $f_{\mu\nu}$ around their backgrounds which can be respectively chosen to be $\bar{g}_{\mu\nu},$ $\bar{\phi}=0,$ and $\bar{f}_{\mu\nu}=0.$ By doing so, we obtain the schematic expression

-from which it is clear that all the couplings are proportional to powers of $1/\bar{M}_{\rm p}$ and/or $1/\tilde{M}_{\rm p}.$ Also in this case, the interesting observation to make is that when $\Lambda= 0$ the couplings are independent of $\alpha$ and $\beta,$ whereas when $\Lambda\neq 0$ the interaction vertices acquire additional dependences on the quadratic-curvature coefficients.
+from which it is clear that all the couplings are proportional to powers of $1/\bar{M}_{\rm p}$ and/or $1/\tilde{M}_{\rm p}.$ Also in this case, the interesting observation to make is that when $\Lambda= 0$ the couplings are independent of $\alpha$ and $\beta,$ whereas when $\Lambda\neq 0$ the interaction vertices acquire additional dependences on the cosmological constant and the quadratic-curvature coefficients.